tachiyomiorg/website/src/help/faq/README.md

 :::

 #### How do I uninstall an extension?
 Extensions for **Tachiyomi** are technically installed the same as normal apps.
-Either you uninstall them through the app section on your phone's settings or you go can do it in the app.
+Either you uninstall them through the app section on your device's settings or do it in the app.

 ::: guide
 To uninstall an extension from within **Tachiyomi**, go to <Navigation item="browse"/> → **Extensions** then tap **Uninstall** on the extension you want to remove.
 :::

-#### Why don't I have extensions or any sources in Browse?
-- **Tachiyomi** no longer have pre-installed extensions, this means that you will need to install extensions you want to use from the <Navigation item="browse"/> → **Extensions** menu.
-- If you're getting the `Loader not implemented` error after clicking on a manga, you will need to reinstall the extensions you used to use.

-#### How to see sources of other languages?
+#### How can I see sources from other languages?

-You do this by following the steps below.
+You do this by following the steps below:

 1. Go to <Navigation item="browse"/> → **Sources**.
 1. Click on <Navigation item="filter"/> on the top right corner.
 1. Scroll down until you find the language of your source and enable it.

-#### Why can't I restore my backup?
-To restore backups, **Tachiyomi** requires to have extensions installed for the respective manga you want to restore.

-#### Why can't I find manga when searching Browse?
-It might be because the title is worded differently.
-Follow any of the steps below:
-- Look up the title on a search engine like **Google** or a manga tracking service such as [AniList](https://anilist.co/home).
-- See which site has the series, often a single source will not satisfy all your needs.
-- Download the extension for that source from <Navigation item="browse"/> → **Extensions** if it exists, read [this](/help/faq/#which-sources-are-in-the-multi-source-extensions) for a list of which extensions contains what sources.
-- Go to <Navigation item="browse"/> and tap on a source then search for the manga again.

 ### MangaDex